aheissenberger/gatsby-starter-netlify-cms/src/content/blog/crwd-network-bounty-program.md

 **Terms and conditions:**

 * CONDA is looking for active BitcoinTalk users.
-All members need to post at least 10 posts containing CRWD Network - CONDA ICO relevant links per week in order to be eligible for a reward.
+All members need to post at least 10 posts containing CRWD Network - CONDA ICO relevant links inbetween the 10 days in order to be eligible for a reward.
 * Users with negative trust are not eligible for the participants in the bounty campaign.
 * Posts in alternate cryptocurrencies section are required.
 Posts in bounty (this) thread will not count.
 * Spam is strictly prohibited.
 Users found spamming will be immediately and permanently disqualified, reported to the moderators, and banned from any other bounty campaign.